Saadkhan-188/Forecasting-TTC-Subway-Delays-2022-2024-DSI_ML_Team8/README.md

 - Rush-hour service planning
 - Real-time alert prioritization
 - Data-informed communication with riders

+This tool is intended to be a **reproducible, reusable foundation** for future delay mitigation planning.

 ## Scope